enspiral-dev-academy/tieke-landscape-server/README.md

 # Landscape-Server

 Hi, you will be building something called the 'Landscape-Server'.
-It will be written entirely in C# or Ruby.
+It will be written entirely in Ruby.

 ## Overview